NikiforovAll/keycloak-authorization-services-dotnet/docs/getting-started.md

    1. Name: **test-client**
    2. Configure Client authentication - **On** (We will need it in the future to get access token via username:password)
 6. [Configure the Audience Mapper](/configuration/configuration-keycloak#add-audience-mapper)
    1. ❗This is important, by default **Keycloak.AuthServices.Authentication** assume that the name of resource is the intended Audience / client.
 Otherwise, you will get **401** status code.
+   2. Alternatively, you can specify `KeycloakAuthenticationOptions.VerifyTokenAudience=false`.

 ## Configure API

-[Download the adapter](/configuration/configuration-keycloak#download-adapter-config) config so we can use it for seamless integration with Keycloak.
+[Download adapter config](/configuration/configuration-keycloak#download-adapter-config) so we can use it for seamless integration with Keycloak.
 All you need to do is to add the content of Adapter Config to the **appsettings.Development.json** "Keycloak" section like this:

 ```jsonc
 {